manon-reusens/native_en_bias/README.md

 * gather_output_qwen for qwen

 # Get final results
-Once the chatbot's output is gathered, the final scores can be calculated as follows:
+Once the chatbot's output is gathered, the final scores can be calculated as follows for the classification tasks.

 ```
 $ python gather_output_claude.py \